Bugeun/bugeun.github.io/index.md

 ## ABOUT ME

-<p>I aspire to be the world's best in vulnerability research and exploitation within the field of software engineering.<br>
+<p>I aspire to be the world's best in vulnerability research and exploitation within the field of software engineering.
 For now, I enjoy conducting software vulnerability assessments from an offensive security perspective.</p>
 &nbsp;